 Receiving sudden windfall is a dream of many hardworking tech professionals.
 While sudden wealth can bring a lot of exciting changes in your life, it can also have various financial, legal, and core repercussions.
 We strongly encourage you to form a team of financial and tax professionals who can address all your questions in a timely and proactive fashion.

 If your employer is a Qualified Small Business under Sec.
-1202, the gains on the sale of qualified small business stock (QSBS) held for five years is partially or entirely excluded from your income.
+1202, the gains on selling qualified small business stock (QSBS) held for five years are partially or entirely excluded from your income.
 The cumulative limit of QSBS is $10 million.
-In gains.
-The QSB must be a c-corporation with less than $50 million in assets at the time of the stock purchase.
-Owning QSBS offers unique tax benefits for the patient and disciplined investors and stock option owners.
+The Qualified Small Business must be a c-corporation with less than $50 million in assets at the time of the stock purchase.
+Owning QSBS offers unique tax benefits for prudent, disciplined investors and stock option owners.

 Babylon Wealth Management is a boutique financial advisor for tech professionals in the San Francisco Bay Area.
 Our wealth management platform offers tech professionals and their families a unique one-stop solution combining personalized financial planning, expert investment management, tax-smart asset management, estate planning, tax advisory, and risk management.
 We employ investment strategies geared towards your specific near-term and long-term financial needs and circumstances.